OlgaKuvs/T-studio/README.md

 2. Click on the arrow on the green code button at the top of the list of files. select the clone by https option and copy the URL it provides to the clipboard.
 3. Navigate to your code editor of choice and within the terminal change the directory to the location you want to clone the repository to.
-4. Type 'git clone' and paste the https link you copied from github.
+4. Type `git clone` and paste the https link you copied from github.
 5. Press enter and git will clone the repository to your local machine.
 </details><br>